Introducing Dynamic Variables

 What is Marker.io?

-Marker.io is a website feedback and annotation tool for websites.
-It’s the best way to gather feedback and bug reports with screenshots, annotations & advanced technical meta-data.
+Marker.io is a website feedback tool, bug reporting, UAT, and annotation tool for websites.
+It’s the best way to gather feedback and bug reports with screenshots, annotations, and advanced technical metadata.
 It also integrates perfectly with Jira, Trello, ClickUp, Asana (and more).

-Marker.io is for teams responsible for shipping and maintaining websites who need a simple way to collect visual feedback and turn it into actionable tasks.
+Marker.io is a website feedback tool for teams that are responsible for shipping and maintaining websites, and need a simple website testing tool to collect visual feedback, manage client feedback, and turn that feedback into actionable tasks.

 - Organizations managing complex or multi-site websites

-- Product, web, and QA teams inside companies
+- Product, web, design, and QA teams inside companies

-Whether you’re building, testing, or running a live site, Marker.io helps teams collect feedback without slowing people down or breaking existing workflows.
+Whether you’re building, designing, testing, improving, or running a live site, Marker.io helps teams manage website design feedback, manual QA, user acceptance testing, revisions, and approval without breaking existing workflows.

 Will Marker.io slow down my website?